 Our common units represent limited partner interests in our partnership.
 Our unitholders are entitled to participate in our distributions and exercise the rights or privileges available to limited partners under our limited partnership agreement.
 We are dependent upon the KKR Group Partnerships to fund any distributions we may make to our unitholders.
-For a description of the relative rights and preferences of holders of our unitholders in and to our distributions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity-Liquidity Needs-Distributions," in our Quarterly Report on Form 10-Q for the three month period ended March 31, 2013 filed with the SEC on May 2, 2013 and incorporated by reference in this prospectus.
-For a description of the rights and privileges of limited partners under our limited partnership agreement, including voting rights, see "Description of Our Limited Partnership Agreement."
+For a description of the relative rights and preferences of holders of our common units in and to our distributions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity-Liquidity Needs-Distributions," in our Annual Report on Form 10-K for the year ended December 31, 2013 filed with the SEC on February 24, 2014 and incorporated by reference in this prospectus.